hrshita-kshyp/NGG/README.md

 - Print accordingly for a guess: “too high”, “too low”, or “just right.”

-- Allow the program only to exit after the user guessed correctl
+- Allow the program only to exit after the user guessed correctly
-- Ask user "Would you want to play again" and user have to answer that in Y or N
+- Ask user "Would you want to play again" and user have to answer that in Y or N before exiting

  ##  Technologies Used
  - **PyCharm** (For Code)